robchendev/Guitardex/documentation/syntax.md

 These frontmatter is shared amongst all libraries.

-id: Identification number of the module.
-Cannot be the same
+- id: Unique identification number of the module.
-name:
+- name:
-category:
+- category:
-difficulty:
+- difficulty:
-requirements: Name and ID of each
+- requirements: Name and ID of each

 ### Technique Example